-GUSTO is guided by a Steering Committee with members representing the Santa Fe Conservation Trust, Santa Fe County, NPS/RTCA, Friends of the Santa Fe National Forest, the Santa Fe Fat Tire Society, Santa Fe County Horse Coalition, the Commonweal Conservancy (Galisteo Basin Preserve), the New Mexico Dept. of Health, and private outdoor recreation-oriented business.
+GUSTO is guided by a Steering Committee with members representing the Santa Fe Conservation Trust, Santa Fe County, NPS/RTCA, Friends of the Santa Fe National Forest, the Santa Fe Fat Tire Society, Santa Fe County Horse Coalition, the Commonweal Conservancy (manager of the Galisteo Basin Preserve), the New Mexico Dept. of Health, and private outdoor recreation-oriented business.
 The Steering Committee meets 2-4 times per year to guide GUSTO planning, outreach, and events.

-Sub-Committees with varying level of activity focus on Mapping and Route Planning, Trail Criteria and Guidelines, and Communications and Outreach.
+Sub-Committees with varying level of activity focused on Mapping and Route Planning, Trail Criteria and Guidelines, and Communications and Outreach during the creation of the GUSTO Plan.

 The GUSTO collaborative has been a loose association of community partners guided by the GUSTO Steering Committee and coordinated by SFCT.
 The efforts of GUSTO have amounted to the joint efforts of its constituent partners.
-As we work together to plan and create new trail links, each with its own needs relating to construction, maintenance, promotion, and fundraising, various models have been suggested for a more formalized structure that might serve as a self-standing entity.
+As we work together to develop new trail links, each with its own needs relating to construction, maintenance, promotion, and fundraising, various models have been suggested for a more formalized structure that might serve as a self-standing entity.
 These models include: